Valued fields, Metastable groups: Valued fields: stably dominated groups and algebraic groups

-\begin{rem} Assume that $H$ is a connected $\infty$-definable Abelian group with a (right) generic, then there is a universal map $f$ as in Proposition\ \ref{P:embed}, i.e. for any algebraic group $G'$ and any definable homomorphism $f' : H \to G'$, there exists a unique definable homomorphism $g: f(H) \to G'$ with $f' = g \circ f$. \end{rem}
+\begin{rem} Assume that $H$ is a connected $\infty$-definable Abelian group with a (right) generic, then there is a universal map $f$ into an algebraic group; i.e. for any algebraic group $G'$ and any definable homomorphism $f' : H \to G'$, there exists a unique definable homomorphism $g: f(H) \to G'$ with $f' = g \circ f$. \end{rem}

 Instead of $H$ being Abelian, it suffices to assume that Question\ \ref{Q:finite-cc} has a positive answer for all definable subgroups of $H$.

 \begin{proof} Let $f$ be as in Proposition\ \ref{P:embed}, then, since $J := \ker(f)$ is purely imaginary, $f'(J)$ is finite.
 Thus $\ker(f')\cap J$ is a finite index subgroup of $J$.
 If we choose $\ker(f)$ to be as small as possible, i.e. $\ker(f) / \ker(f)^0$ to be least possible, then $J\leq \ker(f')$. \end{proof}